EliAndrewC/l7r/setting/l7r.md

 > Novoselok village had a varied economy of cultivation, grazing, and forestry...the complex welter of strips was designed to ensure that each village household received a strip of land in every ecological zone.
 An individual household might have as many as ten to fifteen different plots constituting something of a representative sample of the village's ecological zones and microclimates.
 The distribution spread a family's risks prudently, and from time to time the land was reshuffled as families grew or shrunk...The strips of land were generally straight and parallel so that a readjustment could be made by moving small stakes along just one side of a field, without having to think of areal dimensions.
 Where the other side of the field was not parallel, the stakes could be shifted to compensate for the fact that the strip lay toward the narrower or wider end of the field.
 Irregular fields were divided, not according to area, but according to yield.

-The book itself has these crazy pictures of the way that land was partitioned.
-Though the words "plots of land" do factor in, it seems like actually fields were subdivided such that different families work different parts of the same fields.
+The book itself has some crazy-complicated pictures of the way that land was partitioned.
+Though the words "plots of land" do factor in, fields were actually subdivided such that different families work different parts of the same fields.
 A single family didn't work a single contiguous "plot", but rather many different plots which were themselves pieces of many different fields.

 #### This is a big part of what a village headsman actually does